threefoldtech/web3gw/manual/src/examples/sftpgo/api_key.md

 ## API Key Generation

-This example shows how to run sftpgo sal example to list fs and provider events
+This example shows how to run sftpgo sal example generate api key

 To run the api key generation example